A Class of Multilevel Nonregular Designs for Studying Quantitative Factors: Theoretical Results

 Theorem \ref{th1} states that given a regular design $D$, we can always find an $E_{b^*}$ such that $\beta_3(E_{b^*})=0$.
 In the following, we give a sufficient condition for the $E_{b^*}$ to be the unique design with $\beta_3=0$ among all possible $q^m$ $E_b$'s.

 \begin{definition} Let $D$ be a regular $q^{n-m}$ design.
-If there exist $n-m$ independent columns of $D$, $z_{1},\ldots,z_{n-m}$, and a series of sets of columns, $T_0\subset\cdots\subset T_s$, such that $T_0=\reva{\{z_{1},\ldots,z_{n-m}\}}$,
+If there exist $n-m$ independent columns of $D$, $z_{1},\ldots,z_{n-m}$, and a series of $s+1$ sets of columns, $T_0\subset\cdots\subset T_s$, such that $T_0=\{z_{1},\ldots,z_{n-m}\}$,

-for $k=0,\ldots,s-1$, and $T_s=D$, then $D$ is called a recursive design.
-Furthermore, $D$ is called type-I recursive if both $c_1$ and $c_2$ in \eqref{eq7} are restricted to be either $1$ or $-1$ for all $k$, type-II recursive if $c_1$ is restricted to be either $1$ or $-1$ for all $k$, and type-III recursive if there is no restriction on $c_1$ or $c_2$. \end{definition}
+for $k=0,\ldots,s-1$, and $T_s=D$, then $D$ is called recursive.
+Furthermore, if either $c_1$ or $c_2$ is restricted to $1$ or $-1$ in \eqref{eq7} for all $k$, then $D$ is called ordinary-recursive; if both $c_1$ and $c_2$ are resticted to $1$ or $-1$ in \eqref{eq7} for all $k$, then $D$ is called simple-recursive. \end{definition}

-Clearly, a type-I recursive design is a type-II recursive design, which in turn is a type-III recursive design.